n-rosati/CIS4820/readme.txt

 6. Important Notes
 -------------------
-Do not remove or modify the code which builds the sample world in a1.z in the main() when testworld == 1.
+Do not remove or modify the code which builds the sample world in a1.c in the main() when testworld == 1.

-There are three places in a1.z where it indicates that you should add your own code.
+There are three places in a1.c where it indicates that you should add your own code.

-You can make changes to graphics.z if you wish but you are responsible for making them work.
+You can make changes to graphics.c if you wish but you are responsible for making them work.
 If you break the graphics system then you have to fix it yourself.
 The graphics system may change in later assignments so you will be need to merge your changes into the new code.